shikha227/fileuploadutility/README.md

 # fileuploadutility
 file upload functionality in react
-This project contain code for file uplaod and reporting utility
+This project contain code for file upload and reporting utility

 framework
 react